Brink of Disaster (Thunderbirds): Plot

 The next day, Grafton and his guests set off in the monotrain.
 Jeff is unimpressed by his host's penny-pinching attitude to safety, especially on hearing that without train staff, the passengers' only non-automated lifeline is a fleet of patrolling helijets.
 Jeff's concerns prove well founded when one of the helijets is struck by lightning, forcing its pilot to eject before it crashes into a bridge.
 The explosion destroys a section of track and knocks out the monorail's automatic signals.
 No manual override exists to stop the train, so Brains and Tin-Tin devise a brake switch by modifying the power unit.
-Meanwhile, Jeff radios International Rescue for help, taking care not to address his sons by name in order to maintain secrecy.
-Scott and Virgil (voiced by Shane Rimmer and David Holliday) take off in Thunderbirds 1 and 2.
+Meanwhile, Jeff radios International Rescue for help, taking care not to address his sons by name to maintain secrecy.
+Scott and Virgil take off in Thunderbirds 1 and 2.

 The switch works and the train grinds to a halt on the bridge, just feet from the break in the line.
 The Thunderbirds arrive.
 As the bridge buckles under the weight of the train, Scott directs the occupants to the middle carriage, which Virgil airlifts away using Thunderbird 2's grabs.
 The bridge collapses, taking the train with it.
 Jeff warns Grafton that he faces a lengthy jail term for his negligence.

 In England, Malloy and Selsden wait until the middle of the night and launch their raid on the mansion, gaining entry undetected thanks to Grafton's jammer.
 However, they are unaware that the jewellery safe has its own alarm and inadvertently wake Penelope and Parker.
 Armed with a machine gun, Parker moves to a window and shoots out the tyres on the criminals' car to stop them getting away.
 Malloy and Selsden try to escape in FAB 1 but Penelope activates a remote control which locks the steering wheel, leaving them driving in circles.
-Malloy and Selsden and are arrested and imprisoned with Grafton and the rest of the syndicate.
+Malloy and Selsden are arrested and imprisoned with Grafton and the rest of the syndicate.